williampiat3/ImprovingPSRemotePlay/README.md

 # Conclusion
 We don't believe that this solution harms Sony in any way: we give people the opportunity to play more on their consoles remotly and enabling friends to share a console where they might not have all the money to buy their own all of which is profitable to Sony.
 We made a huge ad of their remote play feature in this article and, you might have guessed it, we are definitly very found of it.
 In our minds this is a cheap solution to improve the quality and latency of your streaming feed, we wanted to enjoy ps4 games without having to buy a console both and this solution was a good answer to this problem, especially in quarantine times.
-It's also a good solution now: the PS5 being out and not everyone being able to aford it, you can share the price and the console with some of your friends if you are ok with sharing the console.
-At the time of the writting we didn't test our solution on a PS5 but, as it involves the same protocol, we are confident that it can work (stay tuned!).
+It's also a good solution now: the PS5 being out and not everyone being able to aford it, you can share the price and the console with some of your friends and be coowners if you are ok with sharing the console.
+At the time of the writting we didn't test our solution on a PS5 but, as it involves the same protocols, we are confident that it can work (stay tuned!).
 Submit an issue if  you are encountering a problem with the solution we will gladly help.